 This works particularly well with the fact that Steven is supposed to be from a lower class background and lives in a council estate.
 Sheba is posh and so Barbara suggests that Sheba’s snobbery also played a role in her being so attracted to her underage student.

-My verdict: To me, this is a masterpiece of acting and story writing as well as the most authentic portrait of North London in contemporary film!
+To me, this is a masterpiece of acting and story writing as well as the most authentic portrait of North London in contemporary film!

 ***** 5 out of 5 stars